2010859003/moveme/README.md

 You will find predefined editor settings in the ".editorconfig"-File in project root.
 You can edit it to change and define the formatting conventions for your textual files in the project.

+##Spotless

+to use Spotless the plugin was added in the "build.gradle"-File under the point "plugins" --> id 'com.diffplug.spotless' version '6.1.2'

+then the configuration-section "Spotless" was added by the end of the file (build.gradle)

+If './gradlew build' is startet, the procedure will break because of miss-formatations

+The commande './gradlew spotlessApply' automatically reformats the bad sections.